 The traditional property management model for a single family home, is termed, “Full Service” and is a combination of leasing and ongoing management.
 Nearly all property management companies operate within this model and offer similar services for roughly the same price.
 Those costs are generally: 7-10% of every month’s rent for ongoing management and a moderate leasing fee, usually from $500 to a 1/2 month’s rent or more, when a tenant is initially placed.

-At Tenant Planet, we offer our management “a la carte” which means you can have our ongoing management or tenant placement, or both, if you desire.
+At Tenant Planet, we offer our California property management “a la carte” which means you can have our ongoing management or tenant placement, or both, if you desire.
 We charge a flat $79 for ongoing management and charge 1 month’s rent for tenant placement, which comes with a 2 year tenant placement guarantee.

-For a small to medium sized multi-family building (4-25 units), you can expect a lower management fee.
+Depending on the size of the building (4-25 units), you can expect a lower management fee.
 Our flat rate ongoing management decreases per door until about 12 units where it flat lines as low as $39/door in San Diego and $50/door in the Bay Area for a typical well-maintained property.